Ethics: Applied ethics

 Applied ethics, also known as practical ethics, is the branch of ethics and applied philosophy that examines concrete moral problems encountered in real-life situations.
 Unlike normative ethics, it is not concerned with discovering or justifying universal ethical principles.
 Instead, it studies how those principles can be applied to specific domains of practical life, what consequences they have in these fields, and whether additional domain-specific factors need to be considered.

 One of the difficulties of applied ethics is to determine how to apply general ethical principles to concrete situations, like medical procedures.

-One of the main challenges of applied ethics is to breach the gap between abstract universal theories and their application to concrete situations.
+One of the main challenges of applied ethics is to bridge the gap between abstract universal theories and their application to concrete situations.
 For example, an in-depth understanding of Kantianism or utilitarianism is usually not sufficient to decide how to analyze the moral implications of a medical procedure like abortion.
 One reason is that it may not be clear how the Kantian requirement of respecting everyone's personhood applies to a fetus or, from a utilitarian perspective, what the long-term consequences are in terms of the greatest good for the greatest number.
 This difficulty is particularly relevant to applied ethicists who employ a top-down methodology by starting from universal ethical principles and applying them to particular cases within a specific domain.
 A different approach is to use a bottom-up methodology, known as casuistry.
 This method does not start from universal principles but from moral intuitions about particular cases.
 It seeks to arrive at moral principles relevant to a specific domain, which may not be applicable to other domains.
 In either case, inquiry into applied ethics is often triggered by ethical dilemmas in which a person is subject to conflicting moral requirements.

 Applied ethics covers issues belonging to both the private sphere, like right conduct in the family and close relationships, and the public sphere, like moral problems posed by new technologies and duties toward future generations.
 Major branches include bioethics, business ethics, and professional ethics.
 There are many other branches, and their domains of inquiry often overlap.